DoctorWhoFR/gmsv_discord/README.md

-# DiscordBot
+g# DiscordBot

 DiscordBot is a Rust-based module for integrating Discord bot functionality with Garry's Mod using the Serenity library.
 It allows you to send and receivefzefzefezf messages, including rich embeds, from within the game.

 ## Features
 fffzefzefzefzeezfezfffffezfezfezfez
-- Connect a Discord bot tofffffzefezfezfez a server.gergergergergre
+- Connect a Discord bot tofffffzefezfezfez a serverergergergergregregergergergergre
 - Send and receive messages.dddffefefzefzefezfefefefezfezfz
 - Send rich embeds with customizablfezfezeddd fields.fff
 - Generate random UUIDs.fezfzefezfezfezfffffffffffezfezfeddddddddffffddffffddddgrgrgr